 Respect: 'In the Gospel of John, it is shared how Jesus got down and washed the feet of his disciples.
 He exclaimed that 'slaves are never greater than their masters and messengers are never greater than the ones who sent them' (13:16).
 The message is given that we should respect all people regardless of station.

-We aim to foster strong respect, a respect of ourselves, of others and the world in which we live.
-Zippy's and Apples' Friends, and Passport have unit on Respect, which explores this explicitly.
+We aim to foster strong respect; respect of ourselves, of others and the world in which we live.
+Zippy's and Apples' Friends, and Passport have units on Respect, which explores this explicitly.

 Motivation: When Jesus talks to the Rich, Young Man and then addresses his disciples (Matthew 19: 26-27), he shares the importance of motivation and living by the 12 Commandments.
 He encourages all people to give all that they have stating that 'with God all things are possible'